omareloui/miscscripts/README.md

 Go to <https://www.nerdfonts.com/cheat-sheet> and run the script in the console _after_ loading all the icons (write " " in the search bar and keep on scrolling).

-## Notes

-- The `packages.json` is only for LSP to run tsserver, it's not used for any other reason.